 The purpose of rain or storm gutters is to direct water flowing off of the roof away from the foundation of the home where it could cause structural damage.
 Almost anything can get into a rain gutter system and cause it to clog, break, bend, warp, or fail.

-Gutter guards prevent this damage by covering the gutter openings, often with a mesh screen or uniquely shaped cover that allows water to pass through while blocking leaves, debris, and wildlife from entering.
+The best gutter guards prevent this damage by covering the gutter openings, often with a mesh screen or uniquely shaped cover that allows water to pass through while blocking leaves, debris, and wildlife from entering.

-Pros and Cons of Gutter Guards
+Pros and Cons of Gutter Leaf Guards

 Pros: Benefits of Gutter Guards